Converg3nce/matic-docs/docs/matic-js-tutorial.md

 Let’s verify our balances on Metamask.

-Our balance on account address — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6` is now updated to `3.780 CHE` tokens.
+Our balance on account address — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6` is now updated to `3.780 MTX` tokens.

 ![Arch](maticjstutorial-images/account1-transfer1-update.png)

-And to confirm that on our receiver’s account, our balance is now updated to `1.010 CHE` tokens.
+And to confirm that on our receiver’s account, our balance is now updated to `1.010 MTX` tokens.

 ![Arch](maticjstutorial-images/account2-transfer1-update.png)

 **Transfer #2**

-In this transaction we will attempt to transfer `0.01 CHE` from Account 1 to Account 3.
+In this transaction we will attempt to transfer `0.01 MTX` from Account 1 to Account 3.

 From — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6`

 ![Arch](maticjstutorial-images/account1-transfer1-update.png)

 To — `0x4933ba598e6B1f33bCDc299bE76AbE2DdFbCC6A4`.
-Account 3 currently has `0 CHE` tokens.
+Account 3 currently has `0 MTX` tokens.

 ![Arch](maticjstutorial-images/account3-transfer2-balance.png)